 Due to COVID-19, the timing of each phase shown below was extended by a couple of months.
-As of July 2020, the community consultation phase had been completed and the consultant was reviewing the data collected.
+As of July 2020, the community consultation phase had been completed, with a Coast-wide survey attracting 604 respondents.
+Currently, the project consultant is reviewing the data collected.
 A final housing needs report is expected to be presented to Council, and then made available to the public, in fall 2020.

 About the Regional Housing Needs Assessment: